 8. Attached to the Powder Tower is arguably Prague’s finest example of Art Nouveau artistry.
 It results from the combined efforts of many of the country’s foremost artists and architects of the time, including Alfons Mucha, who created some of the murals inside.
 Inside, there is a café, two restaurants and the recently restored American Bar, where they’ll mix you a Manhattan in style.
 For an Art Nouveau dining experience just as lavish but with a more attractive price tag, cross Náměstí Republiky and walk for five minutes down Na poříčí, where Café Imperial will appear on your left.
 Here you can enjoy delicious eggs benedict in Egyptian-influenced splendour.

 This tour can be walked on your own (self-guided tour), or we can arrange for you a professional English-speaking guide.
-The tour guide can even tailor this walk to your special needs, for example recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
-Email us your details for price quote.
+The tour guide can even tailor this walk to your special needs; for example, recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired of walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
+Please email us your details for a price quote.